Jason Scriven

 Jason Scriven is a therapeutic coach who helps clients gain clarity, challenge contradictions, and make meaningful changes in their lives.
 He believes therapy is a space for honest reflection, where clients can explore their thoughts and behaviors without judgment.
 Drawing from his corporate background, Jason values authentic connection and shows up as his genuine self to create a trusting, productive dynamic.
 Clients can expect a direct yet compassionate approach, where they feel heard, supported, and encouraged to navigate life’s pressures.
 He has a special interest in supporting men’s mental health, helping clients break through societal expectations, and embrace vulnerability as a strength.
 If you're looking for a space to be heard and grow, Jason welcomes you to reach out.

-- Most of my working career has been in business leadership.
-What I enjoyed most about the various roles I held was the ability to coach - the ability to listen, understand others’ motivations, and inspire (rather than direct) change.
+- Coaching: Most of my working career has been in business leadership.
+What I enjoyed most about the various roles I held was the ability to coach - to listen, understand others’ motivations, and inspire (rather than direct) change.
 Meeting business goals was less fulfilling to me than seeing others think differently about themselves and/or a problem.

 - I grew up in Western Canada in a house that valued hard work and restraint.
 As I reflect back on my upbringing, I realize that while I grew up in a privileged home, it was also one that was not comfortable with instability nor warm expressions of emotion.
 I was a successful high school and college athlete.
 My younger identity was shaped by the values modeled by my parents: achievement, restraint, and control.